SaintPepsix/Krosmocraft-Launcher/README.md

 Based on : (https://github.com/TrxyyDev/AlternativeAPI-launcher)

-Authentification is encrypted with Public / Private keys and handled in fr.trxyy.launcher.template.ConnectionHandler
+Authentification is encrypted using server Public / Private keys and handled in fr.trxyy.launcher.template.ConnectionHandler